 Can I walk to Dorothy Nolan Elementary school?

 Can I walk from my house to mini golf?

 Being able to answer yes to all these questions will increase all our property values, and improve the accessibility of our area.

-Saratoga Springs has one of America’s best Downtowns, 94 miles of sidewalks that we can connect to.
+Saratoga Springs has one of America’s best Downtowns, 94 miles of multi-use paths that we can connect to.
 Saratoga has been designated a Bronze-Level Walk Friendly Community.
-Saratoga Springs is planning to enhance it's sidewalks with the Saratoga Greenbelt Trail.
-Sidewalks in Wilton connecting to this trail system would exponentially increase the walkability of our town.
+Saratoga Springs is planning to enhance it's multi-use paths with the Saratoga Greenbelt Trail.
+Multi-use paths in Wilton connecting to this trail system would exponentially increase the walkability of our town.